Finding a Top Financial Advisor Firm in Ohio

 - Age of FirmFirms that have been in business longer are ranked higher.

-All information is accurate as of the writing of this article.
+All information is obtained through public records and is updated annually after the firms’ form ADV filing.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.
+SmartAsset is not a client of the aforementioned firms, and did not receive compensation for including any of the firms on the aforementioned list.

 Fort Washington Investment Advisors

-Fort Washington Investment Advisors is a fee-based investment advisor based in Cincinnati.
-The firm has a big team of advisors managing money for clients, with all individual clients being high-net-worth.
-Fort Washington also manages money for institutional clients including investment companies, pooled investment vehicles, retirement plans, charitable organizations, state or municipal government entities, insurance companies and corporations.
-The minimum account size depends on the investment strategy, ranging from $500,000 to $50 million.
+Fort Washington Investment Advisors is a fee-based firm based in Cincinnati.
+It has a large team of advisors managing money for clients, with all individual clients being high-net-worth.
+Fort Washington also manages money for institutional clients, including investment companies, pooled investment vehicles, retirement plans, charitable organizations, state or municipal government entities, insurance companies and corporations.

 The private client team includes certified financial planners (CFPs), chartered financial analysts (CFAs) and chartered alternative investment analysts (CAIAs).